justin13601/ACES/config_str_language.md

 These configs consist of the following four fields:

-- `code`: The sting value for the categorical code object that is relevant for this predicate.
-An observation will only satisfy this predicate if there is an occurence of this code in the observation.
+- `code`: The string value for the categorical code object that is relevant for this predicate.
+An observation will only satisfy this predicate if there is an occurrence of this code in the observation.
 - `value_min`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either greater than or greater than or equal to `value_min` (with these options being decided on the basis of `value_min_inclusive`, where